Ten Years of Cabin Rental Website Design

 For better or worse, the background gradient was gone, replaced with a subtly dotted background that was the default of the theme I was using.

 The individual cabin pages kept the same general structure, with a description on top, an image carousel in the middle, and amenities and booking information below.
+Unfortunately, the Wayback Machine did not capture the picture in this screenshot, but it was the same.

 This design was also the first to feature an embedded booking calendar from the vacation rental management software we used, allowing guests to book a reservation right on the page.